If you’re a solopreneur then I’m sure you, like me, know how important it is to be as productive with your time as possible.

 It’s like a muscle and the more you flex it, the stronger it will get.

-I’ve also noticed that it seems to be easier to get into flow state during our highest hours of creativity.
+I’ve also noticed that it seems to be easier to get into a flow state during our highest hours of creativity.

 Here’s how to start to train your flow state:

 - Remember a time when you were in a state of flow, where you had a single-minded focus and were super productive.
-It may also be a memory of when you operated at peak performance when you played sport at school
+It may also be a memory of when you operated at peak performance when you played sports at school

 Use and keep to a schedule